Web Analytics Made Easy -

 Silva Consultants strongly recommends the use of high-security locks, particularly on the exterior doors of your facility.
 High-security locks are also a good choice for use on doors that lead into areas that contain sensitive information or high-value assets.

 It should be noted that high-security lock cylinders are not “unpickable”.
-There are a number of highly-skilled individuals in the country who can defeat them using specialized knowledge and the right tools.
-However, overcoming these locks usually requires capabilities that go far beyond those possessed by the average street criminal.
+There are a number of highly-skilled individuals in the country who can defeat almost every type of lock cylinder using specialized knowledge, the right tools, and given enough time.
+Along the same lines, patented or restricted keys have the potential to be copied using a 3D printer or CNC milling machine.
+However, picking high-security locks or duplicating high-security keys usually requires capabilities that go far beyond those possessed by the average street criminal, making these types of acts statistically unlikely.

 Like this article?

-Visit our Security Tips page for more than 75 additional articles on a variety of topics related to physical security
+Visit our Security Tips page for more than 80 additional articles on a variety of topics related to physical security.

 Did You Know?